kee-org/tutorial-kee-pm/content/step2/_index.md

 <h3>Step 2 of 5</h3>

-<p>The "Save password" feature will allow you to save the username and password you just typed.</p>
+<p>The "Save latest login" feature will allow you to save the username and password you just typed.</p>

-<p>Click the Kee button (logo) on your browser toolbar and select the "Save latest login" option.</p>
+<p>Click the Kee button (logo) on your browser toolbar and select "Save latest login" before proceeding.</p>

-<p>Please save it into your password database before proceeding.</p>

-<div class="info"><p>There are other ways to store a new password in Kee but filling in the details directly into the login form as you have just done is by far the easiest and almost always the correct approach.
-You can find more details in the manual.</p></div>
+<div class="info"><p>There are other ways to store a new password but filling in the details directly into the sign in form as you have just done is by far the easiest and almost always the correct approach.</p></div>

 <div class="instruction">
-<p>Save the login entry and then press the "Complete step 2" button.</p>
+<p>Save the entry and then press the "Complete step 2" button.</p>
 </div>

 <form action="/step3" method="get"><br/>